-June 13-17, 2022 - UCTA sends letters to recipients and non-recipients; winners will be sent award via mail
+June 2023 - UCTA sends letters to recipients and non-recipients; winners that cannot attend luncheon will be sent award via mail

-July 2022 - UCTA awards scholarship recipients at the North Texas Chapter luncheon meeting
+July 18, 2023 - UCTA awards scholarship recipients in person at the North Texas Chapter luncheon meeting

 The purpose of the Underground Construction Technology Association (UCTA) is to promote education; training; research and development; information concerning traditional, trenchless and rehabilitation technology; and to promote the use of these technologies.
 UCTA serves to advance the science and practice of installing, repairing, maintaining, and replacing utility lines, as well as related facilities through construction and rehabilitation techniques.
 This also includes municipal water, sewer, wastewater, gas distribution, oil/gas transmission and gathering lines, telephone, electric, and cable systems.